Lightspeed-Systems-Archived/NodeApiTemplate/README.md

   a.
 Name the function based on the github repository for clarity, eg `classroom-api`
   a.
 Choose to `create a new role from AWS policy templates` and name it based on the github repository, eg `classroom-api-executor`.
   a.
 Make sure the `Basic Lambda@Edge permissions (for CloudFront trigger)` policy template is selected.
   a.
-For the API Gateway Trigger, select `Create a new API` with Security set to `Open` (since we'll be using JWTs for authentication), and enable metrics and error logging under Additional Settings.
+For the API Gateway Trigger, select `Create a new API` with Security set to `Open with API Key` (you'll need to get the API key from API Gateway after creation), and enable metrics and error logging under Additional Settings.
 1. Go to to IAM Management -> Roles in AWS and navigate to the newly created Roles
   a.
 Choose `Attach Policy` and find the RelayResources policy to attach.
 1. Update `claudia.json`